Clej/curve_shape_analysis/README.rst

 Contributions
 =============

-This package is based on `Clément Lejeune's <https://dblp.uni-trier.de/pid/261/2070.html>`_ paper : Shape-based outlier detection in multivariate functional data

-The people involved in the development are Guillaume BERNARD, Clément LEJEUNE, Sandra FERRIERES and Olivier TESTE
+The people involved in the development are Guillaume Bernard, Clément Lejeune, Sandra Ferrieres and Olivier Teste.